 |Agricultural Sciences Professors||7.9%||$84,640|

 |Farm Equipment Mechanics and Service Technicians||7.5%||$40,630|

 Who Is Getting a Bachelor’s Degree in Agricultural Mechanization?

 At the countrywide level, the racial-ethnic distribution of ag mech majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Hispanic or Latino||32|

-Americans aren’t the only ones with an interest in Ag Mech.
+Students from other countries are interested in Ag Mech, too.
 About 0.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Agricultural Mechanization Majors Make?